Microscope

 Microscopy for everyone

-The OpenFlexure Microscope is a customisable, open-source optical microscope, using either very cheap webcam optics or lab quality, RMS threaded microscope objectives.
-It uses an inverted geometry, and has a high quality mechanical stage which can be motorised using low cost geared stepper motors.
+The OpenFlexure Microscope is a customisable, open-source optical microscope.
+It can be built using either low-cost webcam optics or laboratory-grade RMS-threaded microscope objectives.
+The system uses an inverted optical geometry and a high-precision mechanical stage, which can be motorised using low-cost geared stepper motors.

-An overview paper of the OpenFlexure Microscope is available freely from bioRxiv.
+An overview of the OpenFlexure Microscope v6.0.0 is published in Biomedical Optics Express.

 High-performance, low-cost